New Madrid County, Missouri

 New Madrid County (/ˈmædrᵻd/ MAD-rid; Condado de Nueva Madrid; Comté de New Madrid) is a county located in the Bootheel of the U.S. state of Missouri.
 As of the 2020 census, the population was 16,434.
-The largest city and county seat is New Madrid, located on the northern side of the Kentucky Bend in the Mississippi River, where it has formed an oxbow around an exclave of Fulton County, Kentucky.
+The largest city is Portageville and county seat is New Madrid, located on the northern side of the Kentucky Bend in the Mississippi River, where it has formed an oxbow around an exclave of Fulton County, Kentucky.
 This feature has also been known as New Madrid Bend or Madrid Bend, for the city.

-The county was officially organized on October 1, 1812, and is named after Nuevo Madrid, a district located in the region.
-This area was under Spanish rule following France's cession of Louisiana after being defeated in the Seven Years' War.
+The county was officially organized on October 1, 1812, encompassing most of present-day Arkansas.
+Named after Nuevo Madrid, a district located in the region, the area was under Spanish rule following France's cession of Louisiana after being defeated in the Seven Years' War.
 The Spanish named the district after Madrid, the capital of Spain.

-The county includes a large part of the New Madrid Fault that produced the 1811–12 New Madrid earthquakes.
+The county includes a large part of the New Madrid fault that produced the 1811–12 New Madrid earthquakes.
 This zone remains geologically active, and had continued to produce smaller earthquakes with some frequency.